b97l2/the_tower/README.md

 This mod introduces a new dimension called the Frage.
 The Frage is a world set upon by judgement day.
 Its rivers run red with blood and all manner of beasts roam the lands.

-Within the Frage you can currently encounter a multitude of new blocks, plants, status effects, particles, and food.
+Within the Frage you can currently encounter a multitude of new blocks, ores, plants, status effects, liquids, particles, and food.
 In the future you will also be able to encounter new mobs (including bosses), crafting (distilling) system, weapons, armour, and an interesting lore.
 __________________________________________________________________________________
-As this is the first time I am using Java, I am using an LLM to help me with most of the code while learning from it.
+As this is the first time I am using Java, I am using a tutorial (Modding by Kaupenjoe on YouTube) and LLM to help me with most of the code while learning from it.
 I of course have a long way to go, but I hope to one day say that Minecraft taught me Java.

 So if you see anything stupid in my code, I hope you recognise it was due to my inexperience with the language and not my own stupidity.
 Although some people might argue that that is the same thing.